azim-work/instacache/README.md

 ## About

-This project is a coding assignment for the recruitment as a Software Developer at Arctic Wolf.

-Goal: Implementation of an in-memory data structure that acts as a cache.
+Implementation of an in-memory data structure that acts as a cache.

 Programming language: Java.

-## For the Hiring Manager/Recruiter
+## README.md

 This README.md provides comprehensive information on the project structure, implementation details, assumptions, imporvements, etc.